NSoiffer/MathCAT/docs/index.md

 These plans are very tentative and will likely change based on feedback from users and AT developers.
 I also have commitments for working on the MathML spec, so that can also delay some of these dates.
-A broken ankle also slowed me down considerably in the spring.
+A broken ankle also slowed me down considerably in the spring and summer.

 # Documentation for different MathCAT Users